Doctorbal/zabbix-postgres-partitioning/README.md

 postgres# time pg_restore -Fd -j 4 -d zabbix -h 127.0.0.1 -U zabbix /var/backups/postgresql/zabbix-trends-<DATE>
 ```

 For **large Zabbix databases** the amount of data to restore could be exponential (Terabytes worth of trends* data) and take a very long time (hours).
 A use case mentioned by someone else was to change the parameter in the `postgresql.conf` file `fsync = off` (:scream:) (this just requires a reload of postgresql and not a restart of the cluster). **This is very, very risky** as turning this off can cause unrecoverable data corruption.
-As an end result turning off _fsync_ helped 49 million records to dump within 3 hours.
+As an end result turning off _fsync_ helped 49 million records to restore within 3 hours.

 :exclamation: As always please test this properly before implementing this procedure in a production instance.